Battery open-circuit voltage

 Basic linear model

-The battery operating voltage is based on a simple model, represented by a linear voltage evolution as function of the SOC.
+Battery operating voltage is based on a simple model with linear voltage evolution as a function of SOC.

 $ Voc_{Batt} (SOC) = VNom_{batt} + Alpha * (SOC - 0.5)$